 Many of us travel the world in search of adventure and new experiences.
-Originally a Middle English word, the term adventure was derived from the Old French aventure that translates as fate, destiny, or chance event.
+Originally a Middle English word, the term adventure was derived from the Old French aventure which translates as fate, destiny, or chance event.

 In some contexts, mountains also represent the ups and downs of life.
 The Ascent of Mont Ventoux narrates the adventure of Italian poet Petrarch who is thought to be the first person to have climbed a mountain for the view.

 Throughout China’s history, Buddhist and Taoist pilgrims have gone to sacred mountains to offer incense, as the mountain peaks were thought to be linked to the state of enlightenment.

 Since people live on land, the sea has always been associated with adventure – and those who have made it a second home have learned special skills.

 The Greeks believed that dolphins were charmed by music.
 In Electra by Sophocles, Euripides referred them as oboe-lovers, and describes them accompanying ships on which music was playing.

 In some cultures, they’re often seen as psychopomps, or creatures who escort souls to the underworld.

 Symbolic of ocean adventures, the albatross is found mainly in the southern oceans.
 Records from the 6th century mention that these birds follow ships.
 Sailors considered them as good omens.

 The chief beast of travel, hunting, and war, horses are one of the oldest symbols of adventure.
 Horses made it possible for humans to be adventurous.
 Where today we have our cars, in the past, men had their steeds.

 It’s difficult to appreciate today how people depended on them before the railways of the 19th century and the automobile of the 20th.

 Poseidon rides across the sea on a shell chariot drawn by four hippocampi or fishtailed horses.
 It’s likely that the chariot was one of the earliest symbols of adventure for the ancients.

 The chariot also appears in tarot cards, symbolizing the thirst for adventure and the search for fulfillment.
 Other interpretation includes focusing on one’s goals and willingness to take risks.

-Ships and Boats
+7. Ships and Boats

 A symbol of adventure and exploration, the ship takes us to our destination.
 Crossing the sea is also symbolic of facing challenges and obstacles in life, represented by the wind blowing against the sails and pushing the ship along.